Khelo India initiative doing wonders for promotion of sport, say wrestlers at KIUG 2025 - www.lokmattimes.com

 Khelo India initiative doing wonders for promotion of sport, say wrestlers at KIUG 2025

-Bharatpur, Nov 25 Multitudes of athletes and staff have descended on the eastern city of Bharatpur in Rajasthan, ...
+Bharatpur (Rajasthan)[India], November 26 : Multitudes of athletes and staff have descended on the eastern city of Bharatpur in ...

 The fifth Khelo India University Games kicked off on Monday, but the wrestling competition started on Tuesday and will end on November 28.
-As many as 30 categories for men and women will be put on display for spectators to enjoy at the Lohagarh Stadium, which is not far from the highway that takes tourists directly to the wondrous Taj Mahal in Agra.
+As many as 30 categories for men and women will be put on view for the spectators to enjoy at the Lohagarh Stadium, which is not very far from the highway that takes tourists directly to the wondrous Taj Mahal in Agra.

 Many wrestlers arrived Monday morning, and Ravinder Malik is one of them.
 Originally from Rohtak in Haryana, the 24-year-old is representing Janardan Rai Nagar Rajasthan Vidyapeeth in the 74kg freestyle category.
 It's his second Khelo India University Games.
 In the previous edition in the North-east, he had failed to win a medal.